secretstartups/handbook/people-group/engineering/offboarding/index.html.md

 ### Scheduled offboarding issue creation

 Every 15 minutes, a pipeline scans the offboarding spreadsheet for rows where the `Garden Leave (Non-US) Start Date`/`Last Working Day (US only) Start Date` occurred within the past 15 minutes.
 If neither are specified, `Termination Effective Date` is used as a fallback.
-For each row matching this criterion, it will perform the same actions as if a People Experience Associate ran manually initiated the offboarding. (see [Manually initiated offboarding issue creation](#manually-initiated-offboarding-issue-creation) and [Offboarding merge request](#offboarding-merge-request) sections).
+For each row matching this criterion, it will perform the same actions as if a People Connect Team member ran manually initiated the offboarding. (see [Manually initiated offboarding issue creation](#manually-initiated-offboarding-issue-creation) and [Offboarding merge request](#offboarding-merge-request) sections).

 The manual process is kept as a backup process should the automation fail or for exceptional cases where a team member offboarding cannot be added to the offboarding spreadsheet.

 ### Manually initiated offboarding issue creation

-After a People Experience Associate runs the Slack command to open the issue, this will be automatically assigned to the People Experience Associate who ran the command and the outgoing team member's Manager.
+After a People Connect Team member runs the Slack command to open the issue, this will be automatically assigned to the People Connect Team member who ran the command and the outgoing team member's Manager.

 The job then grabs various details of the outgoing team member, like country of residence, entity through which they are hired, division, department, job title etc. For each of these details, it checks for the existence of a task file in the [`offboarding_tasks` folder](https://gitlab.com/gitlab-com/people-group/people-operations/employment-templates/-/tree/main/.gitlab%2Fissue_templates%2Foffboarding_tasks) of the `employment` project.
 These tasks files are of the format `country_<country name>.md`, `entity_<entity name>.md`, `division_<division name>.md`, `department_<department name>.md`, etc. If such a file is found, it includes contents of those files also in the offboarding issue.